B3N14M1N/ChatAI/backend/README.md

 - Ownership checks: most conversation routes accept the user via `Depends(get_current_user)` and validate access in the repository layer.
 - The app stores attachments and blobs in SQLite for simplicity.
 For large files or production, switch to external storage.
 - The RAG service (`rag.py`) reads from `data/books.json`.
 Replace or extend as needed.
+- Profanity & context:
+	- The pipeline pre-checks for profanity before creating a new conversation.
+If detected, it short-circuits without any DB writes.
+	- In existing conversations, profane user messages are persisted and flagged `ignored=1` (soft removed) and no LLM call is made.
+	- The context builder (`services/context.py`) excludes ignored messages to ensure they are never included in prompts.

 ## Troubleshooting